Wazi2025/WinformsSQLpwHash_2/ReadMe.md

 # Project "Winforms SQL PwHash 2"

-This is the Visual Studio "version" of Winforms_SQL_PwHash.
+This is the Visual Studio "version" of Winforms SQL PwHash.

 ## Includes

-- Salting & hashing of passwords
+- Salting & hashing of passwords (bCrypt)
 - User login feature
-- User privileges
+- User privileges (hard coded for now)
 - Login attempts (logfile)
 - Menu and About box